 - (4) Represents above-market interest on deferred compensation.
 Interest under the First Busey Executive Deferred Compensation Plan is determined according to the plan document and is 125% of the declared interest rate on Security Life Corp.
 III policies for the current calendar month as determined by Security Life of Denver (or any successor thereto).
 If that rate is no longer published or no longer deemed appropriate by the Executive Management Compensation and Succession Committee, the committee may select a substantially similar rate.
-During 2015, interest under the First Busey Executive Deferred Compensation Plan accrued at a rate of 5.43% per annum. - (5) Pursuant to a letter of understanding between First Busey and Mr. Lykins, he receives an annual salary of \$200,000 effective June 1, 2014.
-Mr. Lykins' total salary payments in 2015 were \$200,000, and he received a discretionary annual cash bonus of \$120,000 in March 2016 for the 2015 performance period.
-Mr. Lykins also received the following benefits: \$21,435 in group life and disability insurance premiums, \$10,600 in a matching contribution to his 401(k) account, \$9,540 in employer contributions to the First Busey Corporation Profit Sharing Plan and \$144 in other benefits. - (6) Mr. Stewart had also served as a director of Busey Bank during 2015 and compensation for that service is not included above.
+During 2016, interest under the First Busey Executive Deferred Compensation Plan accrued at a rate of 5.31% per annum. - (5) Pursuant to a letter of understanding between First Busey and Mr. Lykins, he receives an annual salary, which was increased to \$215,000 effective July 1, 2016.
+Mr. Lykins' total salary payments in 2016 were \$207,500, and he received a discretionary annual cash bonus of \$150,000 in March 2017 for the 2016 performance period.
+Mr. Lykins also received the following benefits: \$23,179 in group life and disability insurance premiums, \$10,600 in a matching contribution to his 401(k) account, \$7,950 in employer contributions to the First Busey Corporation Profit Sharing Plan and \$150 in other benefits.